jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 ## Overview

-This is a full-stack application for managing insurance workflow configurations with integrated Git version control.
-It enables users to create, edit, and manage insurance workflows (e.g., New Business, Renewals) that comprise multi-phase task structures with dependencies, role assignments, and automation flags.
+This full-stack application manages insurance workflow configurations with integrated Git version control.
+It allows users to create, edit, and manage multi-phase insurance workflows with tasks, dependencies, role assignments, and automation flags.
 The system tracks changes, commits modifications, and synchronizes with a central Git repository, providing a robust solution for workflow configuration management.
+It aims to streamline the process of defining and evolving insurance product workflows, enhancing efficiency and reducing errors in a highly regulated environment.

 ## User Preferences